- 50 pearl onions

 - 3 tablespoons grated Parmesan cheese

 - In a saucepan, melt butter.
-Stir in the flour, salt and pepper until smooth.
-Gradually stir in broth and cream.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
-Stir in the parsley, cheese and onions.
+Stir in flour, salt and pepper until smooth.
+Gradually add broth and cream, stirring constantly.
+Bring to a boil; cook and stir for 2 minutes or until thickened and bubbly.
+Stir in parsley, cheese and onions.

 - Pour into an ungreased 1-qt. baking dish.
-Cover and refrigerate overnight.
-Remove from the refrigerator 30 minutes before baking.
+Cover and refrigerate overnight. remove from the refrigerator 30 minutes before baking.
 Cover and bake at 350° for 15 minutes; stir.
 Top with pimientos if desired.
 Bake, uncovered, 10 minutes longer or until bubbly and heated through.
-Yield: 6 servings.
+Yield: 4-6 servings.

 "This was great!
 I grew up having pearled onions at Christmas.
 My Mom passed away this year and I was bound and determined to make these.
 Thanks for sharing the recipe it was awesome and brought a lot of great memories back!"